Jonathan2251/lbd/source/gpu.rst

 Mapping the previous section HW to the example code as the following,

-- Grid is Vectorizable Loop [#Quantitative-gpu-griddef]_.
+- Grid is Vectorizable Loop (y[0.8191]) [#Quantitative-gpu-griddef]_.

+- Thread Block (y[0..511]) <-> SIMD Processor (Core).
-- Each multithreaded SIMD Processor is assigned 512 elements of the vectors to work on.
+  Each multithreaded SIMD Processor is assigned 512 elements of the vectors to work on.
   As :numref:`grid`: The hardware Thread Block Scheduler assigns Thread Blocks to multithreaded SIMD Processors.
-Thread Block <-> SIMD Processor.
 In this 8192 elements of matrix multiplication A[] = B[] * C[] example, Warp is the 512 elements of matrix mutiplication.
-  If another 512 elements of matrix addition F[] = D[] + E[] assigned in the same Thread Block, then another Warp for it.
-Warp has it's own PC and TLR (Thread Level Registers).
+  Warp has it's own
+  PC and TLR (Thread Level Registers).
 Warp may map to one whole function or part of function.
 Assume these two matrix mutiplication and addition instructions come from the same function.
 Compiler and run time may assign